growerp/growerp/GrowERPObs/1 Introduction/5 Road Map and Releases.md

 # Releases

+## # Fault fix release August 20 2023 (v1.1.0)
+1. Separate apps can now be used with the same email address
+2. all packages upgraded in pub.dev
+3. Admin and Hotel app can now be used again with pub.dev packages
 ## Release July 20 2023 (V1.0.0)
 * Moqui upgraded to V3.0.0
 * Monorepo: All GrowERP parts now in a single repository
 * Added a Dockerfile for all required images to automatically build on dockerhub.com